ballisticadventure/Secure-File-Vault/README.md

 # How To Run
 * Compile the code:- g++ securefilevault.cpp -o SecureVault.exe $(pkg-config --cflags --libs gtk+-3.0) -lssl -lcrypto
 * Run the exe program:- ./SecureVault.exe

+# Login Credentials
+* Username: admin
+* Password: 1234
+# Note:- These credentials are for demonstration purposes only